Geopay/php-doged/readme.md

 Get dogecoindarkd source from: https://github.com/doged/dogedsource

-compiling the coin is as easy as going into the dogedsource/src directory and typing: git clone https://github.com/doged/dogedsource cd dogedsource cd src
+compiling the coin is as easy as going into the dogedsource/src directory and typing (after you have dependencies installed): git clone https://github.com/doged/dogedsource cd dogedsource cd src